 - Proximity to population centers and bicycle/pedestrian connections

-The proposed alignment would travel east from the planned terminus of the Camden County Link in Winslow Township to the Beasley’s Point secondary rail corridor, along the west side of the rail tracks until they meet NJ 54, and then run along the east side of NJ 54’s wide right-of-way.
+The proposed alignment would travel east from the planned terminus of the Camden County Link in Winslow Township to the Beasley’s Point secondary rail corridor, along the west side of the rail tracks until they meet NJ 54, and then run along the east side of NJ 54’s wide Right-of-Way (ROW).
 The trail would then turn and continue east into Buena Vista and Hamilton Townships along the vacant rail corridor parallel to US 40 before continuing off-road as a sidepath through Mays Landing to the existing Atlantic County Bikeway.

 Subsequent planning for the trail was focused on three challenging areas along the alignment, which are referred to as “Focus Areas” and described below: